Water Conservation

 What's to Come

-In September 2024, an Integrated Demand Management Program (IDMP) will be launched for the White Mountains region, covering the Town of Pinetop-Lakeside, the City of Show Low, and Heber-Overgaard.
-This program is a result of a collaborative partnership between the city, the town, Navajo County, the American Groundwater Trust, and Arizona Water Company.
-In late 2024, an IDMP will be launched for customers in Ajo, and by spring 2025, another IDMP will be created for the White Tank service area.
-The overall goal is to have an IDMP covering all AWC service areas by end of 2026.
-Educational workshops will be introduced in areas with existing IDMPs and youth education through the Arizona Project WET 4th Grade Water Festivals will be brought to Sedona, and the White Mountains.
+With 11 programs, Arizona Water Company only has 10% of customers without an IDMP.
+The overall goal is to have an IDMP covering all Arizona Water Company service areas by the end of 2026.
+Educational workshops will be introduced in areas with existing IDMPs, and youth education through the Arizona Project WET 4th Grade Water Festivals will be brought to areas yet to experience those resources.
 For customers within a service area that does not yet have an IDMP, please visit the general tips page for conservation information, or email [email protected] with questions.

 Contact Information